vingkan/SnaPy/README.md

     'A helium atom has about four times as much mass as a hydrogen atom and the ' 'composition changes '
-    'when described as a proportion of mass contributed by different atoms.', 'Theoretical models indicate that if Jupiter had much more mass than it does at ' 'present, it would shrink.',
-    'This process causes Jupiter to shrink by about 2 cm each year.', 'Jupiter is mostly composed of hydrogen with a quarter of its mass being helium', 'The Great Red Spot is large enough to accommodate Earth within its boundaries.'
+    'when described as a proportion of mass contributed by different atoms.', 'Theoretical models indicate that if Jupiter had much more mass than it does at present, it would shrink.', 'This process causes Jupiter to shrink by about 2 cm each year.', 'Jupiter is mostly composed of hydrogen with a quarter of its mass being helium', 'The Great Red Spot is large enough to accommodate Earth within its boundaries.'